panpap/memENC_demo/README.md

 # memENC demo
 Proof of Concept of the project: <br>
-Panagiotis Papadopoulos, Giorgos Vasiliadis, Giorgos Christou, Evangelos Markatos, Sotiris Ioannidis, "No Sugar but All the Taste!
-Memory Encryption Without Architectural Support", In Proceedings of European Symposium on Research in Computer Security (ESORICS 2017) <br> https://link.springer.com/chapter/10.1007/978-3-319-66399-9_20 <br>
+Panagiotis Papadopoulos, Giorgos Vasiliadis, Giorgos Christou, Evangelos Markatos, Sotiris Ioannidis, **"No Sugar but All the Taste!
+Memory Encryption Without Architectural Support"**, In Proceedings of European Symposium on Research in Computer Security (ESORICS 2017) <br> https://link.springer.com/chapter/10.1007/978-3-319-66399-9_20 <br>

 ### Demo Scenario: